Choosing the Right Fabric

 Everyone has to start somewhere – whether you just purchased a new sewing machine or have been watching your mom or Abuela sew your clothes for years and know the ins and outs of the biz, it is best to have a general idea of your skill level so that you can gauge where to start.

-Fabrics based on ease of use:
+Choosing fabric based on ease of use:

 Easiest: Lightweight cotton with a close weave is a great place to begin.
 It is easy to sew, has a light fall, and is great for tops and dresses.
 Check the drape to make sure it is not too stiff.
 Heavy cotton is also a great option.
 Providing more shape, but still easy to sew, it can be a little on the stiffer side.
 Be sure to take that into account otherwise it will stick out a lot in places you do not want it to when you are sewing it together.
 Also, keep in mind that cotton needs extra fabric, as it should be pre-shrunk prior to using it.